visualbam/Brackets-Stripper/README.md

 Features
 ===============
 * Dark sidebar to further seperate working files and file tree
-* Active file with accentfor quick reference
+* Active file with accent for quick reference
 * Emphasis on folder directory over files to make it more clear where your current context is with your file directory
 * Code folding uses '+' and '-' and highlights when a block is folded.